bocoup/infrastructure-web-platform/README.md

 2. Ensure `~/.aws/credentials` has an entry with administrative access keys matching the `profile` for the project.
 The profile name can be found in `terraform/{project}/variables.tf` under the `provider "aws" {}` block.
+3. For projects that integrate with GitHub.com, retrieve a valid access token and store it in a file named `token-github.txt` located in the same directory as this document.

 ### Commands Available
 The most common lifecycle commands `init`, `plan`, and `apply` have been aliased